haivanvo/study-app-for-dad/README.md

 -----------

-Note: This was built with significant help from Google AI Studio for the initial implementation, with my own changes layered on top as I tested and iterated.
+**Note**: This was built with significant help from Google AI Studio for the initial implementation, with my own changes layered on top as I tested and iterated.
 Please be kind if you peek under the hood ‹𝟹